khalafoff/Pomoly/README.md

 Pomoly is a simple Pomodoro style desktop productivity app built with Python.

 It helps users stay focused by alternating between Work and Break sessions with notifications and sound alerts.

+*This is a development-friendly project that can be freely modified and extended.*

 ## Features